The Blare Blog

 them?
 It all depends on what we mean by 'help'.
 A lot of stations think

 it matters if unknown strangers 'connect' and remain listening, a

-possible indication that they like what you present.
-We all want to be
+possible indication that those visitors like what you present.
+We all

 liked for something.
 For me it's only a case of idle curiosity since I